 Application for admission to full-time undergraduate and sandwich courses at the University should normally be made through the Universities and Colleges Admissions Service (UCAS).
-Full information can be obtained from the UCAS website at: www.ucas.com/apply.
+Full information can be obtained from the UCAS website at: www.ucas.com/students.

 When to Apply

-UCAS will start processing applications for entry in autumn 2019 from 1 September 2018.
+UCAS will start processing applications for entry in autumn 2024 from 1 September 2023.

 Applicants are encouraged to apply as early as is consistent with having made a careful and considered choice of institutions and courses.

-The Institution code for Queen's is QBELF and the institution code is Q75.
+The Institution code name for Queen's is QBELF and the institution code is Q75.

 Additional Information for International (non-EU) Students

 Applying through UCAS

 Most students make their applications through UCAS (Universities and Colleges Admissions Service) for full-time undergraduate degree programmes at Queen's.
-The UCAS application deadline for international students is 30 June 2019.
+The UCAS application deadline for international students is 30 June 2024.